SpecFlowOSS/SpecFlowWiki/FSharp-Support.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/FSharp-Support]].
+We use the GitHub wiki for authoring the documentation pages._

 [[Bindings]] for SpecFlow can be written also in F#.
 Doing so you can take the advantages of the F# language for writing step definitions: you can define regex-named F# functions for your steps.
 Simply put the regex between double backticks.

 ```F#